QuineDot/rust-learning/src/dyn-trait-vs.md

-`type` alias `impl Trait`, or TAIT, is a generalization of RPIT which [is not yet stable,](https://github.com/rust-lang/rust/issues/63063) but may become stable before *too* much longer.
+`type` alias `impl Trait`, or TAIT, is a generalization of RPIT which [is not yet stable,](https://github.com/rust-lang/rust/issues/63063) but will probably become stable before *too* much longer.
 TAIT allows one to define aliases for opaque types, which allows them to be named and to be used in more than one location.
 ```rust,nightly
 #![feature(type_alias_impl_trait)]
 type MyDisplay = impl std::fmt::Display;